-Whether you’re caring for a child or an adult, a Day Care Flexible Spending Account can help you save money.
-The account allows you to put aside up to $5,000 annually in pre-tax dollars to pay for day care expenses for eligible family members, so that you can work.
+Whether you’re caring for a child or an adult, a Day Care Flexible Spending Account [PDF] can help you save money.
+The account allows you to put aside up to $5,000 in 2022 in pre-tax dollars to pay for day care expenses for eligible family members, so that you can work.

 How Much Can I Save?